Ebiladou/test-md/apitest.md

 `pytest` essemtially models the entire user creation following how it is defined in the function.
 We send the POST request like we would do with a testing tool like Postman.
 We have Client.post doing that, using the `httpx` to send an HTTP POST request to the `/user/` endpoint of the FastAPI app, allowing us test the full request and response.

 Since FastAPI is built on `Starlette`, Starlette handles the actual routing, request, and response generation during the test.
-When `AsyncClient` sends the request, Starlette receives it, routes it through FastAPI’s dependency system and middleware stack, executes the `create_user` endpoint, and returns the response, which is then verified by the test.
+When `AsyncClient` sends the request, Starlette receives it, routes it through FastAPI’s dependency system and executes the `create_user` endpoint, and returns the response, which is then verified by the test.

 To verify that our test pass, we use the `assert` statement.
 The assert statement is from pytest, and we use it to verify that a certain condition is true.
 If the condition is false, the test fails and we get an error.
 In the route logic, our status code is `status_code=status.HTTP_201_CREATED` so we assert precisely that in the test.
 If we get a falsy, the test will fail.